Core courses: Students choosing a Plan B major in language and culture studies may elect Chinese as the primary or secondary language.

 Honors: Departmental honors are awarded to seniors who have maintained an A- average in all courses to be counted toward their major (including cognate courses).
 A minimum grade of A- is furthermore required in the senior exercise (401).

-The minor in Chinese: Students who do not wish to major in Chinese Plan B can minor in Chinese.
+The minor in Chinese: students who do not wish to major in Chinese Plan B can minor in Chinese.
 Students minoring in Chinese take five courses beyond CHIN 101.
 One of the five courses must be INTS/CHIN 237.
-The other four courses should be chosen from CHIN 102, 201, 202, 301, 302, 401, 413, and 415.
+The other four courses should be chosen from CHIN 102, 201, 202, 301, 302, 401, 421, and 422.
 The minor will include an additional half credit of academic work to be fulfilled in one of the following three ways:

 - a .5-credit Language Across the Curriculum unit (Please see the description of Language Across the Curriculum at the head of this Department’s listings).
 A course taken abroad may count as a Language Across the Curriculum unit with the adviser’s approval.